dotnet/runtime/docs/coding-guidelines/libraries-packaging.md

 To add a library to  the ASP.NETCore shared framework, that library should set the `IsAspNetCoreApp` property for it's `ref` and `src` project.
 This is typically done in the library's `Directory.Build.props`, for example https://github.com/dotnet/runtime/blob/98ac23212e6017c615e7e855e676fc43c8e44cb8/src/libraries/Microsoft.Extensions.Logging.Abstractions/Directory.Build.props#L4.

-Libraries included in this transport package should be closure complete with respect to both ASP.NETCore shared framework and the .NETCore shared framework.
-TODO: validate this when building the transport package.
+Libraries included in this transport package should ensure all direct and transitive assembly references are also included in either the ASP.NETCore shared framework or the .NETCore shared framework.
+This is not validated in dotnet/runtime at the moment: https://github.com/dotnet/runtime/issues/52562

 Removing a library from this transport package is a breaking change and should be avoided.

 ## NuGet package